Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/bank_account.md

    * The `get_balance` method will return the current `balance` of the account with a user-friendly message.

    * The `add_interest` method adds interest to the users `balance`.
 The annual interest rate is 1% (i.e. 0.083% per month).
-Thus. the balance is calculated by the following equation: `interest = balance *  0.00083 `.
+Thus, the monthly interest is calculated by the following equation: `interest = balance *  0.00083 `.

    * The `print_receipt` method prints a receipt with the account name, account number, and balance like this:
   ```